Campus Housing Policy

 Drury University recognizes the value of residential living to the total educational process and therefore requires full-time day school undergraduate students to live in campus housing or in fraternity houses.

 Once a student moves into a residence, they accept accommodations and board as a contractual agreement with the university for the full academic year, or as specified on the housing contract.

 - To be eligible for campus housing, students must be 17 or older upon Move-In.

 - No one may move in or out of campus housing without the approval of the Housing Office.
 Approval is granted first through the Housing Office, and then it is referred to the Dean of Students.

 - The Housing Office makes room assignments.
 While every effort will be made to assign compatible individuals, the decision of the Housing Office is final.
-The student participant in a housing contract agrees to accept the roommate(s) assigned to him or her.
+The student participant in a housing contract agrees to accept the roommate(s) assigned with them.

 - In case of a vacancy in a double or triple room, the remaining occupant may elect to pay the private room fee (if space permits) or the occupant may be requested to move to another room, or may be assigned a new roommate.
 Fraternity houses are NOT exempt from this policy.

 - Residents may not sublease units and only residents who have signed contracts are considered legal occupants.

 - Residence halls and fraternity houses are closed over fall, Thanksgiving, winter and spring breaks.
 Students without outstanding conduct sanctions may sign up to stay in their residence.
 Break housing fees will be assessed to the student’s account, unless the student’s permanent address is 200 miles or further from campus.